Introduction of Sets in Python

 Intersection of Sets in Python

-The common element in both sets will be included in the resultant set on the application of intersection operation to the two sets.
+The common element in both the sets will be included in the resultant set on the application of intersection operation to the two sets.
 Be noted that the element “Mon” is available in both the sets below.

 Illustration